 When you need to perform a remote installation, you have multiple options.
-You could use a domain policy, a logon script or PSExec.
+Such as a domain policy, a logon script or PSExec.

-First of all, you will need to install the Sysinternals tools from Microsoft, because you will need the help of PSExec.exe in the execution of our script (https://technet.microsoft.com/en-us/sysinternals/bb842062.)
+First of all, you will need to install the Sysinternals tools from Microsoft, because you will need the help of PSExec.exe in the execution of this script. (https://technet.microsoft.com/en-us/sysinternals/bb842062)

-After, download the .msi or the .exe of the application that you wish to install, and save this file on a shared drive that is accessible to the remote computer.
+Then, download the *.msi or the *.exe of the application you wish to install and save the file on a shared drive that is accessible from the remote computer.

 Options exist to copy files remotely, please refer to PSExec documentation for further details.

-1.Create a Macro/Script/Tool entry, use the PSExec type.
+1.Create a Macros/Scripts/Tools entry, use the PSExec type.
 In the Command line section, add the following (long) line: